Our Role & Responsibility to the Public

 LicenCe Verification

-Use the licence verification search to verify if someone is currently registered or licensed with the College of Health and Care Professionals of BC.
-The registry includes details on credentials and scope of practice.
-Please note, this information is not for commercial, marketing, or fundraising purposes.
+Use the Licence Verification form to verify if a practitioner is currently registered with the College of Health and Care Professionals of BC.
+This information is not for commercial, marketing, or fundraising purposes.

 w